MacMannes/stackmob-docs/sdks/ios/guides/offline_sync_guide.md

 ```

 When an error occurs while syncing an object, it remains marked as "dirty" i.e. not synced.
 To mark an object as synced and optionally purge it from the cache as well, pass the dictionary entry to the `SMCoreDataStore markObjectAsSynced:purgeFromCache:` method.
 To mark multiple entries with one call use `markArrayOfObjectsAsSynced:purgeFromCache:`.

+<h2>Additional Utility Properties/Methods</h2>

+The following are utility properties/methods to assist in your offline sync implementation:

+* syncInProgress (SMCoreDataStore) - Boolean property which returns YES while a sync with the server is taking place.
+Otherwise NO.
+* isDirtyObject: (SMCoreDataStore) - Takes the managed object ID of an object and returns YES if the object has not yet been synced to the server.
+Otherwise returns NO.
+* stringContainsURL: (SMBinaryDataConversion) - Returns whether the value of a string attribute contains an s3 url or raw data.
+This is for string attributes which map to a binary field on StackMob.
+The value would be raw data if the object was saved offline and hasn't yet been synced with the server.
+* dataForString: (SMBinaryDataConversion) - If the value of a string attribute is raw data (because the object has not yet been synced with the server), call this method to translate it back to data.